oldnomad/picosocks5/src/picosocks5.md

     By default no external addresses are specified, so commands requiring them are disabled.

+`--maxconn` _number_
+:   Specify maximum number of concurrent client connections, or zero for
+    no limit.
+Default is 0 (no limit).

 `-u` _user_, `--user` _user_
 :   Drop privileges to specified user.
 User can be a user name or
     a numeric UID.